kirussov/gender_classifier/README.md

 - Considers name length and number of vowels
 - Can be retrained with different datasets to adapt to various nationalities

+## Achieved results
+- On custom datasets and a part of original dataset average achieved accuracy is 99.5% (due to strong patterns commonly appeared in names of nationalities of Kazakhstan)

 ## Usage
 1. Prepare your csv file in format name, surname
 2. Make predictions: